 Private Drinking Water Wells

-In 2021, EPA released estimates of the density of private wells be census blocks, which can be found in DWMAPS or using EPA's Interactive Private Domestic Well Map.
+EPA estimates that more than 23 million households rely on private wells for drinking water in the United States.
+In 2021, EPA released estimates of the density of private wells by census blocks, which can be found in DWMAPS or using EPA's Interactive Private Domestic Well Map.

 Educates well owners on wells, groundwater, and information on protecting their health.